I was recently asked to make a fake old book for a friend. Well, what she really wanted was like an old Bible to display on top of her dresser.

 Let it dry (again), a day or so was enough.

 It was time to add the old pages.
 I glued them on place, and let them dry.
-Then I painted silver the sides and added some bitumen of Judea.
+Then I used silver paint for the sides and added some bitumen of Judea.
 It was beginning to look like as an old book, right?

 I also added some trimming.